nicolasdeffense/eo-toolbox/markdown/gee_import.md

 ---
 layout: sub_page
-title: Import data in Google Earth Engine
+title: Import data
+description: in Google Earth Engine
 ---

 You can use the [Asset Manager](href="https://developers.google.com/earth-engine/guides/asset_manager") to upload datasets in the Shapefile or CSV format or to upload image or other georeferenced raster datasets in GeoTIFF or TFRecord format.